Stonehenge: Interesting and Mysterious Facts.

 The purpose of Stonehenge is still a matter of suspense and speculation from its excavation.
 But as per Archaeological opinion, this monument was used as a burial ground, ceremonial complex and temple of death.
 Many theories are published that this site used religious ceremonies and places for healing.
 Ritual-based burial ground in this Henge is also used to know the Solar and Lunar calendars.
 Recent studies show that this site could also be an ancient pilgrimage site, where people came to seek spiritual or healing experiences.

-4. Alignment with Celestial Events:
+4. Alignment with Celestial Events

 Left: Stonehenge, 3200-1600 B.C, showing its alignment to sunrise at... | Download Scientific Diagram

-5. Significance and UNESCO World Heritage Site:
+5. Significance and UNESCO World Heritage Site

 Stonehenge, UNESCO World Heritage Site, Salisbury Plain, Wiltshire, England, United Kingdom, Europe stock photo

-6. Preservation and Visitor Experience:
+6. Preservation and Visitor Experience

 Things to See and Do | English Heritage

-The top 10 Mysteries about Stonehenge are:
+The top 10 Mysteries about Stonehenge are

-1. Purpose:
+1. Purpose

 Description of Stonehenge | English Heritage

-One of the mysterious and thrilling things about Stonehenge is the Purpose of construction.
+One of the mysterious and thrilling things about Stonehenge is its Purpose of construction.
 The exact purpose of Stonehenge remains a mystery.
 While it is generally agreed that studies show some form of ceremonial or religious activities, the specific rituals or functions it served are still debated.

-2. Construction:
+2. Construction

 It is very difficult to build this Stonehenge in the 21st century.
 And how were they built at that time?
 How did the ancient builders transport and raise the massive stones?
 You can see some of the stones in Stonehenge consist of unique and different types of stones up to 50 tons, and the methods, style, and transportation used in its construction are still mysterious.

-3. Alignment with celestial events:
+3. Alignment with celestial events

 Stonehenge mini model reveals sound of monument - BBC News